BrorSebastianSjovald/katacoda-scenarios/react-e2e-testing-with-jest-and-puppeteer-using-github-actions/step5.md

 - **page.evaluate()** A page-funcation that evaluates the context in the actual page.

 - **expect(text).toContain("Milk")** - expect is a Jest-function which gives you access of "matchers".
 In this case, we want a text to contain the word "Milk".

+Our second E2E test is a bit different.
+In this test, we add a new element to the Shopping list and then checks that it actually appears on the screen.
+Lets talk about the code..

+- **waitForSelector("input[name=inputDiv]")** waits for the input with name = "inputDiv" appears on the page.
+- **type("#katacodaid", "Eggs")** Types the text "Eggs" into the input with id="katacodaid", which is the input for our shopping list.- **click("#clickbutton")** Clicks the button which adds the element in the input to the list.
+- **expect(..)** - last step checks if "Eggs" now is added to the list.